 PSAB’s core members (Portsmouth City Council, Portsmouth CCG and Hampshire Constabulary) meet regularly to provide strategic direction and to oversee the budget and risk register.

 PSAB is supported in its work by a number of subgroups each with its own terms of reference.
-Some of these subgroups are run jointly with Hampshire, Southampton and Isle of Wight Safeguarding Adults Board (‘4LSAB’).
+Some of these subgroups are run jointly with Hampshire, Southampton and Isle of Wight Safeguarding Adults Boards (‘4LSAB’).
 Short term task and finish groups may also be set up to focus on the implementation of specific objectives or projects.

 Safeguarding Adults Review subgroup – oversees Safeguarding Adults Reviews and manages the referrals process.
 This subgroup also works to ensure the lessons learned from Safeguarding Adults Reviews are embedded in policies and in practice.